CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_formula_feeding_choosing_an_infant_formula_html.md

 ------------------------

-There are some public claims that infant formulas sold in other countries and promoted as “natural” or “organic” are better for babies.
+There are some public claims that infant formulas sold in other countries and promoted as aÌ‚â‚¬Å“naturalaÌ‚â‚¬ï¿1⁄2 or aÌ‚â‚¬Å“organicaÌ‚â‚¬ï¿1⁄2 are better for babies.
 However, there is no scientific evidence that these infant formulas are better for babies than commercial infant formulas sold in the United States.
-All infant formulas legally sold in the United States—whether made in the United States or imported from other countries—must be reviewed by FDA.
+All infant formulas legally sold in the United StatesaÌ‚â‚¬â€�whether made in the United States or imported from other countriesaÌ‚â‚¬â€�must be reviewed by FDA.
 The American Academy of Pediatrics warns against using illegally imported formulas, such as products ordered online from third\-party distributors.
 FDA may not have not reviewed these products.
 Illegally imported formulas also may not have been shipped and stored properly.

 FDA reviews all infant formulas sold legally in the United States to make sure they meet minimum nutritional and safety requirements.
 FDA also makes sure that the water used to make formulas meets safety standards set by the US Environmental Protection Agency.